maver01/find-the-dog-server-1/README.md

 This repository contains the code related to the server, handling the requests of image processing from the frontend, for the find-the-dog project.

-## Additional documentation: Apache Kafka in Ubuntu
+## Additional documentation: Apache Kafka on Ubuntu

 To install and use Apache Kafka on Ubuntu, follow these detailed steps (from ChatGPT):